mozilla/Addon-Tests/README.md

 Before you will be able to run these tests you will need to have [Python 2.6][Python] installed.
 [Python]: http://www.python.org/download/releases/2.6.6/

+Install pip (for managing Python packages):

+    sudo easy_install pip

 #### Before you begin
 Before you dive into running tests you will want to register for an account on [Addons-Dev][AddonsDev].
 For security reasons you may want to create this account with a different username and password than you may have on the production addons site.
 [AddonsDev]: https://addons-dev.allizom.org/en-US/firefox/

+#### Installing dependencies

+If you are using virtualenv, create and activate the virtualenv, then run the following in the project root:

+    pip install -r requirements.txt

+If you are not using virtualenv, run the following in the project root to install dependencies globally:

+    sudo pip install -r requirements.txt

 #### Running tests locally